Indigenous Advisory Circle

 University of Victoria

 Throughout her career, Williams has held a number of senior positions, including director of Aboriginal Education at the University of Victoria and director of the Aboriginal Enhancements Branch in the British Columbia Ministry of Education.
 She was a member at large of the Senate of the University of Victoria and chaired the Senate’s First Peoples Heritage, Language and Culture Council.
 Williams was a Canadian Council on Learning Minerva Lecturer in 2007 and was inducted into the Order of British Columbia in 1993.
-In 2018 Williams was honoured with an Indspire Award in 2018 and was appointed to the Order of Canada in 2019 for her contributions to Indigenous education and her advocacy of Indigenous language revitalization programs.
+Williams received an Indspire Award in 2018 and was appointed to the Order of Canada in 2019 for her contributions to Indigenous education and her advocacy of Indigenous language revitalization programs.